 - The catheter site is red, warm, painful, or is oozing fluid.

 - You see blood on the bandage and the amount is increasing.

 - The veins in your child's neck or chest bulge.

 - You see that the catheter is getting shorter, or it falls out.
-Put pressure over the site with a clean towel.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
-Discuss treatment options with your child's caregivers to decide what care you want for your child.
+Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 Learn more about Tunneled Central Lines